Germany's SPD wants to extend arms export halt to Saudi

 The SPD, languishing in opinion polls before four regional elections this year, is keen to woo traditional voters skeptical about arms sales and worried about Saudi involvement in Yemen’s war.

-The freeze has put a question mark over billions of euros of military orders, including a 10 billion pound ($13.27 billion) deal to sell 48 Eurofighter Typhoon jets to Riyadh.
+The freeze has put a question mark over billions of euros of military orders, including a 10 billion pound ($13.27 billion) deal to sell 48 Eurofighter Typhoon jets to Riyadh that would be led by Britain’s BAE Systems.

+BAE declined to comment on the SPD’s push to extend the export ban.

 Among countries opposed to the German government policy are key allies Britain and France.